 Test loop 2 is likewise activated over the IOM-2 interface with Activate Request Loop (ARL).
 No S line is required.
 INFO4 is looped back internally to the receiver and also sent to the S interface.
 When the receiver is synchronized, the message "AIU" is sent in the C/I channel.
+In the test loop mode the S interface awake detector is disabled, and echo bits are set to logical "0".

-transmission of special test signals on the S/T interface according to the modified AMI code are initiated via a C/I command written in CIX0 register.
+Transmission of special test signals on the S/T interface according to the modified AMI code are initiated via a C/I command written in CIX0 register.

-Two kinds of test signals may be sent by the ISAC-SX:
+Two kinds of test signals may be sent by the IPAC-X: